burggraf/postgresql_replicas/README.md

 - If you only want to replicate specific tables, you can use:
 `CREATE PUBLICATION my_publication FOR TABLE table1, table2, table3;`
 - The schema for each table in in your publication must exist in the replica database before you move on to create the subscription.
+- `supabase_realtime` is a reserved publication name, and cannot be used.

 ### Step 4: Create a subscription on the replica database